dice-group/theses/index.md

-# Theses at the data science (DICE) group
+# Theses at the DICE group

-Bachelor's or master's theses at the DICE group typically build on content of our courses or project groups.
+Bachelor's or master's theses at the data science (DICE) group typically build on content of our courses or project groups.
 We provide a [list of open theses](http://dice.cs.uni-paderborn.de/teaching/thesis/) on our teaching website.
 In the list, there is a contact person for every thesis.

 ## General information about theses in UPB computer science

+The department of computer science (CS) of the Paderborn University (UPB) provides a list of official rules and regulations as well as a FAQ:

 - [CS Academic Rules and Regulations](https://cs.uni-paderborn.de/en/studies/formalities/academic-rules-and-regulations/)
 - [CS FAQ: Frequently asked questions regarding the computer science program](https://cs.uni-paderborn.de/en/studies/advice-and-support/faq/)

+Please read the provided information carefully and make youself familar with the regulations.

 ## Work plan